ARCT5595 Digital Design Journal

 - Students are able to (1) discern conventions of online media writing and visuality, and apply them in accordance with principles of authorship and ownership to articulate knowledge about design to a target audience; (2) demonstrate facility with the mechanisms of blogs, social media, syndication and plugin capabilities; and (3) build experience in digital photography appropriate to various online environments cognisant of copyright.

-- Typically this unit is assessed in the following ways: (1) 6 x 500-word online blogs and (2) 1500-word feature article.
+- Indicative assessments in this unit are as follows: (1) 6 x 500-word online blogs and (2) 1500-word feature article.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.